OrdinaryDude2634/Kraken-Bypasser/README.md

 * * DPS
 * * DiagTrack

-## Why only TZ?
+## Why Only TZ?
-Because i only had access to that to test and develop on and it's decently legit for pvp and such
+Because I only had access to that to test and develop on and it's decently legit for pvp and such

-I do realize TZX is known to be better for legit pvp but as i said, i did not have access to it
+I do realize TZX is known to be better for legit pvp but as I said, I did not have access to it